a-flyleaf/ygbtdm/scenes.md

 As Joce and Kay Lin leave, Joce asks why Kay Lin didn't tell her about the landscape looping.
 Kay Lin asks why Joce gave Addison a fake name; Joce's response amounts to "was she listening?"; she doesn't like people knowing things about her, period.
 That said, Kay Lin knows the real name, and now Joce wants an answer.
 However, Kay Lin points out that Joce wasn't listening to *her* much earlier anyway; after some protest, Joce dryly apologizes, with something to the effect of "I'll heed your every word from now on, my liege."
 Then musters something more genuine.
 Finally answering, Kay Lin shrugs; she claims she just never noticed.

-Back at the alliance, Addison is still agitated.
+Back at the alliance, Addison is still perturbed.
 Wolf has nothing kind to say about her; Caleb's the only one claiming defense, and he's annoying everyone about it including Addison.
 She tries making a speech clarifying and apologizing for the situation, but it sounds phony and makes matters worse.

 That night, Addison returns to the Beacon solo, and finds that the underground is no longer flooded.
 She hears someone following, assumes it's WR, and rant-monologues; it's unclear whether she's more upset about the death, her own incompetence, or Joce pointing it out.
 In conclusion, she's down here because she's hoping to find something that can control this place so everyone will love her again—and, more genuinely, so she can be someone worth saving.